colmmurphyxyz/CS3305-2024-Team-2/README.md

 Multiplayer is a crucial component of our game.
 It is imperative that players can compete against each other seamlessly over the network with minimal lag or de-synchronisation.
 In our implementation we made use of Godot's Multiplayer API wherever appropriate and we implemented custom networking logic for situations where the built-in libraries weren't suitable

 ### Godot multiplayer API
 The latest version of the Godot engine overhauled its multiplayer networking and synchronisation APIs.
 Multiplayer logic is configured primarily through the built-in *MultiplayerSpawner* and *MultiplayerSynchronizer* nodes.
-These nodes handle the spawning and despawning of actor nodes, as well as synchronising their properties across peers.
 Godot assigns every peer in a network a unique 16-bit id.
 The server is always assigned the id 1, while other peers are assigned randomly-generated ids.
 Every node has a *multiplayer authority* property.
-This is a 16-bit integer id of the peer that "owns" the node.
+This is the id of the peer that "owns" the node.
 This value defaults to 1 (the server) if not explicitly set.
-Note that the peer that spawns a node into the game may not always be its multiplayer authority.
 We make use of RPC methods to perform additional network actions not provided by the MultiplayerSpawner and MultiplayerSynchronizer nodes
 #### MultiplayerSpawner
 The MultiplayerSpawner node will watch for the creation and deletion of nodes.
 If the type of the node created/deleted is listed in the MultiplayerSpawner's Auto-Spawn List, it will broadcast a signal to all other peers to replicate the new node, or to remove the deleted node on all instances.